 The best part about Gion for us was its proximity to the Yasaka Shrine and Chion–in temple complex.
 We started at Yasaka Shrine, made our way through Maruyama Park (known for its cherry blossoms in the Spring), and ended up at Chion-in.
 We didn’t realize it until we left, but by doing this we avoided going up massive amounts of stairs.
 Chion-in is a really big temple with two gardens.
 Due to construction, right now you have to walk through the main temple to get to one of them, which was a cool experience.
 The gardens are small but quite beautiful and peaceful.

-This food market runs a few blocks in the middle of the city.
+Nishiki Market runs for a few blocks right in the middle of the city.
 We enjoyed wandering up and down the street tasting samples (mostly of countless types of pickled vegetables, for which Kyoto is known).
 It was fun and delicious.

-In addition to the above famous temples and shrines, there are thousands more in the city.
+In addition to the famous temples and shrines, there are thousands more smaller spots in the city.
 We enjoyed wandering around and stumbling upon them.
 Also, the hot spots can get REALLY crowded.
 It wasn’t easy to get some of the photos above.
 They really looked more like this…

 Read about our day-trip from Kyoto to Nara here!
 Spoiler alert… it features some really cute pictures of deer like this guy!